-Put-in-Bay Christmas In July 2019 Canceled
+Put-in-Bay Christmas In July Canceled For Good

 Detroit’s favorite island holiday, Christmas In July came and went this past July month.
 And thanks to more than 130 law enforcement officers ranging from the Ottawa County Sheriff deputies to State Highway Patrol Officers, and Put-in-Bay Police officers to liquor control agents and more, there was a law enforcement presence never seen before on Put-in-Bay.
-At the property owners meeting on Sat, July 21st, Chief Riddle announced the “C$*?#&@#* in July” the amount of manpower he had lined up for what has become the island’s most down and dirty Saturday of the season.
+At the property owners’ meeting on Sat, July 21st, Chief Riddle announced the “C$*?#&@#* in July” the amount of manpower he had lined up for what has become the island’s most down-and-dirty Saturday of the season.

 The Ottawa County Sheriff Dept, was on hand with drug dogs at the Miller Ferry Dock on Catawba in the morning when dozens of buses dropped their loads of passengers off to head for the island to celebrate Christmas In July.
 Put-in-Bay Golf carts were sold out by mid-morning.
 The streets were jammed by gawking golf carters long before the lunch hour.

 If you didn’t know any better you’d have thought Put-in-Bay was ground zero for the Miss World Fat Booty Twerking Pageant.
-Also about midday, a contingency of State Troopers got off several Coast Guard boats and marched off C-Dock.
+Also, at about midday, a contingency of State Troopers got off several Coast Guard boats and marched off C-Dock.
 They were later spotted around the Village patrolling and mingling through the crowds.
 It appeared one or two of them were seen on the roof of the Put-in-Bay Town Hall with binoculars.
 We are sure their presence went a long way in helping to keep things under control.

-Put-in-Bay Police did their best to take care of the traffic situation by blocking roads and clearing Delaware Ave of traffic, but this did little, if anything to alleviate, the gridlock.
+Put-in-Bay Police did their best to take care of the traffic situation by blocking roads and clearing Delaware Ave of traffic, but this did little if anything to alleviate, the gridlock.
 Some say closing off the main street just added to the gridlock.
 We saw an emergency vehicle trying to get through the crowd on Lorraine Ave.
 It was having a very difficult time of it.

-Over in McCann’s field, there was a gathering of scores of golf carts near Adventure Bay.
+Over in McCann’s field was a gathering of scores of golf carts near Adventure Bay.
 Earlier, it was reported that the field was not going to be used this year like it was last year for such a gathering, but it soon became obvious that there needed to be an outlet for the overflow from the downtown.
 One observer told the Gazette that State Troopers were out in the Township writing tickets for those driving with drinks.

-The chief reported there were no major incidents on the island.
+The chief reported there were no significant incidents on the island.
 There were a lot of lessons learned over the weekend, but the one problem that still remains is how to contain this abnormally crowded July Saturday that has now become a nightmare for the island.
-There is no doubt some business make out very well, but many businesses say they lose thousands that day.
+There is no doubt some businesses make out very well, but many companies say they lose thousands that day.

-Islanders, residents and business people are concerned about the worsening progression of this weekend and are trying hard to come up with ways to get this weekend back to normal.
-It appears canceling Put-in-Bay Christmas In July was the best option and it will no longer be a part of the Put-in-Bay Events.
+Islanders, residents, and business people are concerned about the worsening progression of this weekend and are trying hard to come up with ways to get this weekend back to normal.
+It appears canceling Put-in-Bay Christmas In July was the best option, and it will no longer be a part of the Put-in-Bay Events.
 New events are currently being updated as this goes to press.